-The process is initiated when a formal request is submitted to the IANA Root Zone Management staff at ICANN.
-The request and all required documentation is then reviewed and verified by these ICANN staff members.
+The process is initiated when a formal request is submitted to our Root Zone Management staff.
+The request and all required documentation is then reviewed and verified by our team.
 After the review and authorisations are completed, the request is implemented as a change to the Root Zone and Root Zone Database.

 Upon successful completion of the process, the new country-code domain is established, or a transfer takes place in the case of redelegation of an existing ccTLD.

 The delegation and redelegation process involves a number of different organisations and individuals.
 For example:

 - The requestor, usually the proposed manager, initiates the process by submitting a formal delegation or redelegation request.
 The requestor is the main party we interact with throughout the request, and is responsible for collecting much of the materials required to process the request.

 - The proposed manager is an organisation to which delegated responsibility for the ccTLD is sought.
 This organisation must demonstrate it understands and can meet its obligations as a trustee for the domain on behalf of the national and global Internet communities.
 The term manager is synonymous with other terms, such as Sponsoring Organization and operator, which have been used in other documentation.
 In this document, we have standardized on manager.

 - Significant stakeholders are those parties that benefit from the operation of the ccTLD, and their opinions are important in assessing the public interest aspects of a request.